 - If this asset is deemed critical, click on the Criticality tab, and click on the Critical Asset check-box.
 A rationale for declaring this asset critical should also be added.
 By declaring an asset critical, any risk which either threatens or exploits this asset will be maximised until the mitigations render the likelihood of the threat or the severity of the vulnerability inert.

-- Click on the Add button in the asset table, and select an environment to situate the asset in.
-This will add the new environment to the environment list.
+- Click on the Add button in the environment card, and select an environment to situate the asset in.
+This will add the new environment to the environment tab.

 - Click on the Create button to add the new asset.

-- Existing assets can be modified by double clicking on the asset in the Assets dialog box, making the necessary changes, and clicking on the Update button.
+- Existing assets can be modified by double clicking on the asset in the Risks/Assets table, making the necessary changes, and clicking on the Update button.

-- To delete an asset, select the asset to delete in the assets table box, and select the Delete button.
-If any artifacts are dependent on this asset then a dialog box stating these dependencies are displayed.
+- To delete an asset, select the asset to delete in the assets table , and select the Delete button.
+If any artifacts are dependent on this asset then a modal dialog stating these dependencies are displayed.
 The user has the option of selecting Yes to remove the asset dependencies and the asset itself, or No to cancel the deletion.

 Understanding how assets can be associated with each other is a useful means of identifying where the weak links in a prospective architecture might be.
 CAIRIS supports the association of assets, inconsistency checking between associated assets, and visualisation of asset models.